Ehsan-Tavan/Agentic-RAG/Research_AI_Agent/README.md

 - **Saved to the specified markdown file** (e.g., `report.md` or your custom path) for future reference.

+## Output
+The output of the Deep Research AI Agent for the topic `Detailed report on how to build Agentic AI systems, design patterns and current frameworks` is stored in the output folder as [report.md](output/report.md).

 ## Configuration
 The Deep Research AI Agent is highly customizable through the [config.json](configs/config.yaml) file, which controls both the language model and web search behavior.
 Below is